AxlPena/DDR_A3_SCORE_OCR/README.md

 5. Select OBS from option in terminal.

+6. Select whether you will be scanning A3 or Grand Prix gameplay

-6. Enter your player name and enjoy the data capture.
+7. Enter your player name and enjoy the data capture.

-7. Your data is saved in _Scores.csv_.
+8. Your data is saved in _Scores.csv_.

 ## How to use Script with Video: